German foreign minister urges Russia, Ukraine to revive peace talks | DW | 21.08.2019

-Germany's top diplomat met with his Russian counterpart in Moscow.
-Heiko Maas expressed renewed hope for an end to the conflict in eastern Ukraine.
+Germany's top diplomat Heiko Maas said the war in eastern Ukraine "must be stopped." while meeting his Russian colleague Sergey Lavrov in Moscow.
+The two diplomats clashed on the issue of media freedom.

-Germany's foreign minister Heiko Maas called for top diplomats from Russia and Ukraine to meet for a renewed push to end the conflict in eastern Ukraine on Wednesday.
+Germany's foreign minister, Heiko Maas, called for top diplomats from Russia and Ukraine to meet for a renewed push to end the conflict in eastern Ukraine.

-"There should not be another victim in this war," Heiko Maas said after talks in Moscow with his Russian counterpart, Sergei Lavrov.
-"This must be stopped," he continued.
+"There should not be another victim in this war," Heiko Maas said after talks in Moscow with his Russian counterpart, Sergey Lavrov on Wednesday.
+"This must be stopped," he added.

 Read more: Ukraine ready for peace, President Volodymyr Zelenskiy tells DW